 I’ve been fortunate to have travelled to over 80 countries over the past eight years of running this site, and Mexico is in my top five countries.

-I love this place and I can’t recommend visiting enough.
+I love this country so much and I can’t recommend visiting enough.
 Not only is it full of beautiful scenery and wonderful locals, but it’s relatively inexpensive, too.
 And the food.
 Mexico is worth visiting for the food alone.

-If you’re wondering how much it costs to travel in Mexico, then, keep on reading.
+If you’re wondering how much it costs to travel in Mexico, keep on reading.

 The Cost of Accommodation in Mexico